Silchar: Civic administration

-Silchar Municipal Board is responsible for the municipal governance of the town.
+Silchar Municipal Corporation is responsible for the municipal governance of the city.
 The municipal history of Silchar goes back to 1865 when the town was made a municipality under the Bengal District Town Improvement Act, 1864.
 The municipality was composed to 8 European and 3 Indian members, in addition to the chairperson and the vice-chairperson.
 This was later withdrawn in 1868.
 In January 1882, Silchar got a Town Committee under the Bengal Municipal Act, 1876.
 Mr. Wright, the Deputy Commissioner, was the chairperson and Babu Jagat Bandhu Nag was elected by the committee members as the vice-chairperson.
 Silchar had been divided into four wards - Janiganj, Ambicapur, Tarapur, and Malugram - but each ward had only 20-50 voters.

 The Town Committee had limited powers to impose taxes, which constrained its funds and municipal activities.
 Yet it carried out some important activities: road construction, creating tanks and cleaning older ones, making public latrines, removable of 'objectional' houses such as distillery and slaughter houses out the town, and draining of swamps to prevent diseases.
 In 1891, on recommendation of the Deputy Commissioner to the Assam Government, Silchar was turned into a municipality.
 The first Municipal elections in Silchar were held in February 1900 but only 14.6% of the town was eligible to vote.
 12 members were elected, who joined 2 ex-officio members and 6 nominated members to form the municipality.
 Of these 20 members, 16 were Indians and 4 were Europeans.